Writing to Council

 • A copy of the proclamation wording.

-No presentation is needed to Council, but supplementary letters or information regarding the proclamation is encouraged.
+No presentation is needed to Council, but supplementary letters and information regarding the proclamation is encouraged.

 The Legislative Services Department may alter the wording, grammar and spelling of the proclamation to ensure consistency and correctness.